Manchester United Magician

 Frank Stapleton started his career with Arsenal, joining them in 1972 after being turned down by Manchester United.
 He scored one of the goals in Arsenal’s 1979 FA Cup Final 3–2 win over Manchester United, but then moved to Manchester United in 1981 for £900,000 and helped United win the 1983 and 1985 FA Cups.
 He made history by becoming the first man to score for two different clubs in FA Cup Finals.
 Photo: presenter Chris Clarkson, Frank Stapleton, and Matt – wearing Frank’s watch before he notices.

-Matt has entertained at match days for UEFA and at more Premier League Teams than any other magician: Manchester City FC, Leicester City FC, Everton FC, Bolton Wanderers FC, Wigan Athletic FC, & Blackburn Rovers FC.
-And a quick mention for the Bury FC team too.
+Matt has entertained at match days for UEFA and for numerous Premier League Teams including Manchester City FC (entertaining the Team and Staff at their Xmas party), Leicester City FC, Everton FC, Bolton Wanderers FC, Wigan Athletic FC, & Blackburn Rovers FC.
+And a quick mention for the Bury FC team too!